Support for the Menses and the Heart

 Motherwort is another Blood Moving herb, but with a heart and emotional smoothing affinity.
 Motherwort gives me the giggles.
 After drinking a tea with Motherwort during the premenstrual time, I often find myself laughing a lot.
 It lightens heaviness and shows it a way out.

-Milky Oats have been added to support the Kidneys (capital ‘K’ means a Chinese medicine concept and function), because I originally made this for someone with dysmenorrhea with underlying Kidney Qi Xu (Deficiency), and I find Milky Oats to support the adrenals quite nicely.
+Milky Oats have been added to support the Kidneys (capital ‘K’ means a Chinese medicine concept and function).
+I originally made this for someone with dysmenorrhea with underlying Kidney Qi Xu (Deficiency), and I find Milky Oats to support the adrenals quite nicely.

 Mineral-rich herbs are sometimes used as part of a general toning herbal strategy.
 Raspberry Leaf is added for this reason, and Rose Hips, too.
 They are nutritive herbs for sure.
 Rose Hips is rich in Vit C and supports the blood.
 Raspberry Leaf is a restorative tonic with a lower abdominal or uterine signature.
 Both are sour and sweet.
 Herbs like this can help reduce crampy pain and spasms.
 Sometimes during day 1 (or longer), digestion can be messed up.
 Loose stools, upset stomach, crampy intestines along with the uterus.
 Not fun.
-Milky Oats and Raspeberry leaf can help soothe the digestive tract, too, especially when combined with other middle jiao supportive herbs like Bai Shao/ White Peony Root, Hawthorn Berries, and the warming and aromatic spices.
+Milky Oats and Raspberry Leaf can help soothe the digestive tract, too.
+This is particularly so when combined with other middle jiao supportive herbs like Bai Shao/ White Peony Root, Hawthorn Berries, and the warming and aromatic spices.

-Yes, Bai Shao/ White Peony is very motherly to our motherly attributes and spaces within us, but it extends to people of any gender identity or experience, womb or not.
-We all have a part of us that holds, nurtures, gestates, tends and essentially feeds ourselves, others, a place and ideas and dreams…and if that part is under-resourced, burdened or not functioning properly, we get drained.
+We all hold, nurture, gestate, tend and essentially nourish…and if that part is under-resourced, burdened or not functioning properly, we get drained.
 Our Qi is not supported.
 Bai Shao bolsters the giving part of ourselves to ourselves.

-Roots are hard to fully decoct in an infusion like this tea, so the full range of medicinal actions are not brought to their highest potential within this tea.
+It is hard to fully decoct roots in an infusion like this tea, so the full range of medicinal actions are not brought to their highest potential.

 But what I appreciate about Rose in this formula is that they make it taste so very yummy.
-I love the medicine of Rose for sure, but I also really love the harmonizing traits of Rose in tea blends.
-Rose accentuates the flavors of other herbs and helps them all play well together.
+I love the medicine of Rose.
+But I also really love the harmonizing traits of Rose in tea blends.

 The warming spices are not only delicious but they harmonize the formula.
 Ginger, Licorice and Cinnamon bring elements of circulation to the tea and further support digestion.